Julián Sánchez Melgar

 Julián Artemio Sánchez Melgar (born 19 September 1955), is a Spanish judge and prosecutor currently serving as magistrate of the Second Chamber of the Supreme Court.
-He was the 90th Attorney General of Spain from December 2017 to June 2018.
-Because of being attorney general he was also member of the Council of State.
+He served as Prosecutor General of the State from December 2017 to June 2018.
+Because of being prosecutor general he was also member of the Council of State.
 He is considered a Magistrate with a conservative profile.

 Biography

 He have a law degree from the University of Valladolid, and Doctor of Law from the University of La Coruña, with an extraordinary prize.

 Acceded to the judicial career in 1983, being destined to the courts of Reinosa, Miranda de Ebro and Mataró, ascending to magistrate by the turn of selective tests, in 1987 (number 2 of its promotion).
 Destined in the then Territorial Court of Province of Barcelona (antecedent of the Superior Courts of Justice), has served as Judge Dean of the Courts of Santander, magistrate of the Civil and Criminal Chamber of the Superior Court of Justice of Cantabria (1993), president of the Audiencia Provincial de Ávila (1993-2000), and magistrate of the Second Chamber of the Supreme Court.

-He has been Vocal of the Governing Board of the Judicial School and was a substitute control magistrate of the National Intelligence Center, until his replacement in December 2017 for his appointment as State Attorney General.
+He has been Vocal of the Governing Board of the Judicial School and was a substitute control magistrate of the National Intelligence Center, until his replacement in December 2017 for his appointment as State Prosecutor General.

-On 24 November 2017, he was appointed by the Government of Mariano Rajoy as the future Attorney General of the State, replacing José Manuel Maza, who died suddenly in Argentina six days earlier.
+On 24 November 2017, he was appointed by the Government of Mariano Rajoy as the future Prosecutor General of the State, replacing José Manuel Maza, who died suddenly in Argentina six days earlier.
 On 7 December 2017, after passing the evaluation the General Council of the Judiciary and of the Cortes Generales, the government approved his appointment and he was sworn in before the King on 11 December. and took the office on 12th On 25 January 2018, he took office as a born member of the Council of State.

-After the successful motion of no confidence against the government of Mariano Rajoy, he was dismissed on June 29, 2018 and Maria José Segarra was appointed Attorney General.
+After the successful motion of no confidence against the government of Mariano Rajoy, he was dismissed on June 29, 2018 and Maria José Segarra was appointed Prosecutor General.